tscircuit/tscircuit/README.md

 ---

-## Community Examples
+## Community Projects

-Explore complex board designs built by the tscircuit community.
-These examples demonstrate advanced usage of tscircuit and can serve as inspiration or starting points for your own projects.
+We love seeing what our community builds with tscircuit!
+Here are some notable projects:

-- [Arduino Nano](https://tscircuit.com/community/arduino-nano) - A complete recreation of the popular Arduino Nano development board, showcasing a multi-component, multi-layer design.
+- [Arduino Nano](https://github.com/tscircuit/tscircuit/tree/main/examples/arduino-nano) - A faithful recreation of the popular Arduino Nano development board, demonstrating tscircuit's capabilities for complex board designs.
+This project was created as part of a bounty program.

 ## Development Sub-Projects / Organization